nixn/pdns-etcd3/README.md

 There is much logging in the program for being able to test and debug it properly.
 It is structured and leveled.

 The structure consists of different components, namely `main`, `etcd`, `pdns`, `conn` and `data`;
-all components (can) have subcomponents, every (sub-)component can have its own level, which makes it easier to debug only things of interest.
+all components (can) have subcomponents, every (sub)component can have its own level, which makes it easier to debug only things of interest.
 The components and subcomponents in detail:
 * `main` - The main thread / loop of the program, e.g. setting up logging, creating data objects, processing signals and events, etc.
   * `init` - Setting up things (reading configuration, creating main objects, ...).